§ 5137 Legislative intent; definitions.

 (4) "Department'' means the Department of Health and Social Services;

-(5) "Grandfathered employee'' means an employee of a the Delaware Psychiatric Center, who was not fingerprinted pursuant to this statute because the employment commenced before June 15, 2010, and no requirement for fingerprinting has since applied (see paragraph (b)(1) of this section above).
+(5) "Grandfathered employee'' means an employee of the Delaware Psychiatric Center, who was not fingerprinted pursuant to this statute because the employment commenced before June 15, 2010, and no requirement for fingerprinting has since applied (see paragraph (b)(1) of this section above).

 (6) "Reasonable suspicion'' means the Department, acting through its supervisory personnel, has a reasonable basis to suspect that a Delaware Psychiatric Center employee: